-In July 2010, the Singapore Exchange Limited and Accounting and Corporate Regulatory Authority had launched the "Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors" which aims to facilitate the Audit Committee in evaluating the external auditors.
-Accordingly, the Audit Committee had evaluated the performance of the external auditors based on the key indicators of audit quality set out in the said Guidance.
+In July 2010, the Singapore Exchange Limited ("SGX") and Accounting and Corporate Regulatory Authority ("ACRA") had launched the "Guidance to Audit Committees on Evaluation of Quality of Work performed by External Auditors" which aims to facilitate the Audit Committee in evaluating the external auditors.
+Accordingly, the Audit Committee had evaluated the performance of the external auditors based on the key indicators of audit quality set out in the said Guidance such as performance, adequacy of resources and experience of their audit engagement partner and auditing team assigned to the Group's audit, the size and complexity of the Group.